Costa Beck

-Costa Beck is a small river in the Ryedale district of North Yorkshire, England.
+Costa Beck is a small river in North Yorkshire, England.
 It also lends its name to an archaeological site.

 Watercourse

 The source of Costa Beck is Keld Head Spring 0.5 mi west of Pickering.
 It is a tributary of the River Rye which joins the River Derwent, eventually flowing into the River Ouse at Barmby on the Marsh.
 Costa Beck was used for ship transport by mills as early as 1200.
 It is a Scandinavian name meaning a river full of fish or full of life.